abpio/abp-commercial-docs/en/startup-templates/microservice/applications.md

 ### AuthServer Interaction

-Public application uses [hybrid flow](https://docs.identityserver.io/en/release/topics/grant_types.html?#hybrid) and it is being seeded in *IdentityServerDataSeeder* with **MyProjectName_Web** client name with all the available scopes.
+Public application uses [hybrid flow](https://docs.identityserver.io/en/release/topics/grant_types.html?#hybrid) and it is being seeded in *IdentityServerDataSeeder* with **MyProjectName_PublicWeb** client name with all the available scopes.

 In the **PublicWebModule** authorization is configured as below to be able to make request to **AdministrationService** and **ProductService** api resources and some basic identity resources since only these two scopes were allowed in *IdentityServerDataSeeder*